 Why Early Detection of PTSD Matters

 PTSD might not appear for months or even years after a traumatic event.
 But when symptoms do manifest, they can be extremely disruptive.
 For this reason, quick detection of the condition is essential.
-The sooner symptoms are recognized, the sooner they can seek help.
+The sooner behavioral, physical and mood symptoms are recognized, the sooner they can seek help.
 If left unchecked, PTSD symptoms may cause significant harm to a person’s mental health, career and relationships.

 The Early Warning Signs of PTSD You Need to Know

 Severe cases of PTSD don’t show up overnight.
 They often manifest gradually, with some symptoms acting as warning signs.
-PTSD symptoms take many forms that can affect a person emotionally, behaviorally and cognitively.
-Identifying them early can help you seek treatment quickly.
+PTSD symptoms take many forms and can affect a person emotionally, behaviorally and cognitively.
+Identifying PTSD symptoms early can help you seek treatment quickly.
 Here are some common signs to look out for.

 Emotional Signs of PTSD